xde0037/Getting-And-Cleaning-Data/README.md

 •LICENSE: license terms for text and code.
 •README.md: this file.
 •run_analysis.R: R script to transform raw data set in a tidy one.
+•tidyDataOutput.txt: This is the final Tidy/Clean data set for further analysis as generated
+                     from the script run_analysis.R

 How to create the tidy data set: